Flag of the Eurasian Economic Union: History

-Vexilology and description
+Vexillology and description

 According to the creation document and the Statute on the Symbols of Eurasian Economic Union, the official symbols of the bloc are the Union flag and the emblem of the Union; the flag has an image of the official emblem of the Union in the center of a rectangular panel of white color and in the middle has two colors: blue and gold form a dynamic figure in symmetrical reflection in whose center is the image of the map of Eurasia in a circle.

 The white color of the flag and the image of the map of the Member States reflect the peaceful nature of the Union's activities.
 The ratio of the flag width to its size is 2: 3.

 The image of the Union emblem symbolizes the desire for economic cooperation of the member states.
 Blue is the symbol of Europe.
 The golden color is the symbol of Asia.
 The circle reflects the common interests of the two parts of the world - Europe and Asia: the blue part of the circle is in the golden part of the dynamic figure, the golden part of the circle is in the blue part of the dynamic figure.
 The Union emblem shall be at the center of the Union flag.
 The image of the Union flag shall correspond to the image of the Union flag; the image of the Union emblem shall correspond to the image of the Union emblem.